-Limnu pricing: Free plan available; from $5/month for the Pro plan; $8/user/month for the Team plan that includes team boards
+Limnu pricing: Free plan available with 14-day access to whiteboards; from $5/month for the Pro plan; $8/user/month for the Team plan that includes team boards

 Best online whiteboard for annotating design files with a team

-InVision Freehand gives designers the opportunity to sync their Sketch and Photoshop files and get real-time feedback from teammates and stakeholders.
+InVision Freehand gives designers the opportunity to sync their Sketch and Photoshop files or create mockups using the built-in wireframes, and get real-time feedback from teammates and stakeholders.
 Each logged-in user appears as an icon on the top-right corner of the whiteboard, with a dot indicating the color of the "ink" for their markups.
 Adding text and uploading files is as simple as a click of the mouse on the top toolbar.

-When the Present option is selected, all collaborators on the board can sit back and watch as the focus stays on your own cursor.
+When the Present option is selected, all collaborators on the board can sit back and watch as the focus stays on your own cursor, or get walked through a series of pre-configured "Frames".
 The downside: Freehand doesn't include any group chat tools, though you can communicate through comments.
 You'll have to have another app lined up for visual, audio, or text communication outside of the board drawing.

-InVision Freehand pricing: Free plan available for unlimited freehands; from $7.95/month for the Pro plan.
+InVision Freehand pricing: Free plan available for unlimited freehands; from $4.95/user/month for the Pro plan.